SUI-Components/sui/How-to-migrate-to-sui-studio-v4.md

-> These document will guide you to migrate your studio to version 4.
+> Th¡s document will guide you to migrate your studio to version 4.
 >
 > `sui-studio@4` works now **locally**, not globally.
 So its migration requires
 > multiple changes.